cis-ds/course-site/content/homework/wrangle-data/index.markdown

     * Let me emphasize: you want to skim/read chapter 16 in [R for Data Science](http://r4ds.had.co.nz/dates-and-times.html) as it discusses working with dates and times using the `lubridate` package
     * Also note, the Supreme Court's calendar runs on the federal government's [fiscal year](https://en.wikipedia.org/wiki/Fiscal_year#Federal_government).
 That means the first month of the court's term is October, running through September of the following calendar year.

+{{% alert note %}}

-> You only need to complete one of the two bolded questions.
+You only need to complete one of the two bolded questions.
 Only complete both if you are feeling particularly masochistic!

+{{% /alert %}}

 # Submit the assignment